JLLQA/QAC/README.md

 Step 10.
 Open postman
 Step 11.
 File --> New Tab
 Step 12.
 Click GET and change it to POST
 Step 13.
-Where it says "Enter request URL" enter the following urls one at a time clicking the blue SEND button after each one:
+Where it says "Enter request URL", enter the following urls one at a time:
-	http://5000/setup/initialreleases1
+	*NOTE* Make sure to press the blue SEND button after each one http://5000/setup/initialreleases1
 	http://5000/setup/initialreleases2
 	http://5000/setup/initialreleases3